 As soon as School Loop has rolled your school over to the new school year and after successfully importing data from your SIS, you must set the start dates for each term.

-Click the School Settings link in the Toolbox on the right side of your portal.
+Click the School Settings link in the Quick Links on the right side of your portal.
 Click Go next to Terms.

 Click on the Set button to the right of the term, enter the correct start date, and select the following term.
 If there is no following term, choose "End of School Year".
 Click the Submit button when ready.
 Repeat this procedure for each term.